bxd1697/2143-OOP-Binay/Assignment/P02C/README.md

 # Knucklebones Game

-This is an enhanced terminal-based implementation of the Knucklebones game using `ncurses`.
-The game now includes a visually distinct grid, clearer dice displays, and improved gameplay feedback.
+This is a  Knucklebones game developed using `ncurses`.
 ## Features
 - **Visual Grid:** A proper 3x3 grid for both players is now displayed with separators.
 - **Dynamic Dice Animation:** shows rolling dice kind of behavior like spinning random digit and generating random digit from 0-6.